 The early Adventists did.

 Like the Anabaptists, they heard the call of God, “Come out of her my people.”
 “Come out from among them, and be ye separate.”
+They rejected the ways of the world and resolved to be a peculiar people.

 And though they believed in the union cause, and saw the South’s rebellion as Satanic, and the war as a judgment on the nation for the sin of slavery, they refused to bear arms, even for a just cause.